Best Domain Name For Affiliate Marketing

 Make It Short And Sweet

-It’s tough finding a domain name that’s short.
-Buy, it’s still possible though.
+It’s tough finding a domain name that’s short – and sweet.

 The shorter your website name, the better.